DataDog/hiring-engineers/answers.md

 **NOTE**:
 The custom check code might be improved in two ways:

-1. By writing better errors messages if the config file is missing.
+1. By writing better error messages if the config file is missing.
 Currently check will fail, without any meaningful message.
 2. By supporting `*.yml` config files as well as the more standard `*.yaml` files (or by explicitly calling this out as a `gotcha`).
 See [this link](https://stackoverflow.com/questions/21059124/is-it-yaml-or-yml).

 ## Level 2 - Visualizing your Data